 “I probably just need a break from working on this thing,” he said as he nodded toward his car.
 He picked up a rag and wiped his hands as he wandered toward the front of the garage.
 Father walked along the other side of the car, and they both leaned back against the trunk.
 They looked out across the front yard and the suburban neighborhood.

 “Today it’s just a hose,” Jason said, “but I don’t want this car to turn into a money pit.”

 “The age old struggle,” father noted, “trying to stay out of the red.”

 “Maybe I should play the lottery,” Jason said half seriously.

 “You know,” father began, “when your mother and I moved into this house, there was a cherry orchard right over there.”
 He pointed down the street at a block of tract houses silhouetted against the setting sun.

 Jason searched his earliest memories.
 “Yeah, I think I remember that.”

 “Remember what they looked like when they were in bloom?
 Like big, pink cotton candy trees.”

-“Sure seems like it.”
-Jason thought of all the changes that happened in the Valley.
-“I remember when I was little and we’d drive by an orchard, and I’d look down all the rows of fruit trees, one after another, sometimes we’d count them,” he recalled as he got caught up in the same nostalgia.
+“Sure seems like it,” Jason said as he thought back some more.
+“I remember when I was little and we’d drive by an orchard, and I’d always look down the rows of fruit trees, one after another, sometimes I’d count them,” he recalled as he got caught up in the same nostalgia.
 “Doesn’t seem to be hardly any of them left anymore.”